Reece-Smith/HTML_and_CSS/README.md

 ## Product Landing page

-This is a mock product landing page for an artist.
+This is a mock product landing page for an artist advertising their galleries and selling artwork.
 To get this page to run properly you'll need all of the contents of the "product_landing_page" directory.
 Make sure you don't take any of the files out of their directories as this will ruin the HTML links.